-19. The recommendations are made so that the updated Strategy can be considered by this Committee and Policy Committee.
-Following consideration, amendments and approvals, the updated Strategy can be shared to ensure there is a clear and consistent approach to how the Council supports people to live as independently as possible.
+20. The recommendations are made so that the updated Strategy can be considered by Policy Committee.
+Following consideration, amendments and approvals the updated Strategy can be shared to ensure there is a clear and consistent approach to how the Council support people to live as independently as possible.